Worlds apart: The post-WWII divide that gave birth to the Cold War

 In the aftermath of World War II, the world was divided between two superpowers: the United States and the Soviet Union.

-This division led to a Cold War that would last for over four decades.
+This division led to a Cold War that would last for over four decades and would see nations torn apart, new alliances created, and whole populations lived under the shadow of annihilation.

-While the US had very little damage at home, the USSR had thousands of villages decimated and up to 25 million people displaced or homeless.
+Similarly, the US had very little damage at home, but the USSR had thousands of villages decimated and up to 25 million people displaced or homeless.

-Understandably, Stalin was angry that his country had suffered the most out of all the allies and wanted some kind of reward for it.
+Understandably, Stalin was angry that his country had suffered the most out of all the Allies and wanted security guarantees through control over Eastern Europe, largely to create a buffer zone against future invasions.

 At wartime conferences in Yalta and Potsdam, the leaders of these nations attempted to construct a peaceful post-war world – but this was thwarted by competing interests, mistrust, and broken promises.